Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the Super Tank leeches health off of the survivor.
 		// - "Leech Range"
 		// - "Leech Range Chance"
-		// "Leech Hit" - When a survivor is hit by the Super Tank's claw or rock, the Super Tank leeches health off of the survivor.
+		// "Leech Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the Super Tank leeches health off of the survivor.
 		// - "Leech Chance"
 		// - "Leech Hit Mode"
 		// Requires "st_leech.smx" to be installed.